Tx270/vitag/README.md

 ## Features

 - Collects audio files from given paths
-- Extracts tags using `mutagen` and writes them into a temp file
+- Extracts tags using `mutagen` and writes them into a temp file in a structured `json` format
-- Lets you edit tags in your preferred editor
+- Lets you edit the json in your preferred text editor
-- Validates changes, detects conflicts, and applies updates automatically
+- Validates changes, detects conflicts, and translates the json updates to audio file tags

 ## Requirements